gregmccoy/findreplace/README.md

 # findreplace
-Replace only plain text within HTML by checking the character before and after the search term
+Quick find and replace script for replace items in code or plain text

 ```
-usage: findreplace.py [-h] [--ignore IGNORE] old new folder
+usage: findreplace [-h] [--ignore IGNORE] [--text] old new folder

 positional arguments:
   old              String to find